j1-aggie/Kickstart-My-Chart/README.md

 ## Bonus

-* Create a new sheet with 8 columns:
+* Created a new sheet with 8 columns:

   * `Goal`
   * `Number Successful`